As an accountant, having a niche can help you grow your business. Consider offering services tailored to real estate clients.

 The acquisition of new clients is, of course, important but if you can take this a step further by facilitating repeat business and referrals, you will be able to scale your business and increase stability.

-Although the world is a big place, you will find that real estate professionals often run in the same circles.
+Although the world is a big place, you'll find that real estate professionals often run in the same circles.
 Not only will happy clients return to your business next tax season, they may also refer your services to their own network of colleagues or friends.

 If you aren’t quite at the stage where your work (or clients) is speaking for itself, you could try offering referral incentives for your current clients.
 This may be in the form of a monetary discount or an added service.
 These referral bonuses will allow you to increase your network, while building loyalty.